dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 is why the `u64 keystr = 0, bytecount = 0;` is above, to declare the sizes of these storage containers as 64 bits, unsigned.

-In bpftrace, almost all storage is done in 64 bit unsigned integers like this, and it is a pretty normal standard to just use a large container like this that is a size of a machine word on modern microprocessors.
+In `bpftrace`, almost all storage is done in 64 bit unsigned integers like this, and it is a pretty normal standard to just use a large container like this that is the size of a machine word on modern microprocessors.
 This is because typing information is handled differently.

 As it turns out, for reading types properly, it is best with bcc to match the storage class to the argument type you are trying to read, otherwise the